-It all started at home on the small farm in Väderstad in 1962.
 After several unsuccessful harvest years, conditions were difficult and Rune's and Siw's farm was on at least one occasion advertised for sale.
-They were looking for something that could boost the family's income, Siw had tried to breed animals such as chickens, ducks, geese and turkeys, but realised that only the turkeys would make any money when they were sold for slaughter and it was an enormous amount of work for just a few kronor.
+The couple looked at various diversification opportunities including chickens, ducks, geese and turkeys.
+Only turkeys made any money, but only when they were sold for slaughter and it was an enormous amount of work for just a few Kronor.

 Rune's vision was to make this implement much better in steel, a great improvement on the primitive wooden tools that existed at the time.
 "Make it last" is one of his classic expressions, a strong quality ethos that still lives on today in Väderstad.